hershel/hershel/docs/getting-started.md

 ## Write your first bot

 To develop a Discord bot, you will need a unique Discord bot token.
 Go to [Discord Dev](https://discordapp.com/developers/applications/) and generate a new application.
-We will use the token of the latter through the examples.
+We will use the token that you have to get there through the examples.

 Let's write our first bot.